 For the ice cream: Freeze six bowls so they are thoroughly chilled.
 Allow the ice cream to stand out in its container for 5 to 10 minutes to soften.
 Squeeze the ice cream through a potato ricer, distributing equally among the bowls.
 Top with strawberry sauce and shredded coconut.
 Serve immediately.

-A few spaghetti-making tips:
+Also, here are a few spaghetti-making tips:

 - Use a creamy vanilla ice cream – or your own homemade ice cream.

 - Let the ice cream soften until the ice cream scoop goes through it easily.